fuzziqersoftware/newserv/README.md

 newserv supports server-side item generation on all game versions, except for the earliest DC prototypes (NTE and 11/2000).
 By default, the game behaves as it did on the original servers - on all versions except BB, item drops are controlled by the leader client in each game, and on BB, item drops are controlled by the server.

 There are five different available behaviors for item drops:
-* `DISABLED` (or `NONE`): No items will drop from boxes or enemies.
+* `disabled` (or `none`): No items will drop from boxes or enemies.
-* `CLIENT`: The game leader generates items, all items are visible to all players, and any player may pick up any item.
-This is the default mode for all game versions, except this mode cannot be used on BB.
+* `client`: The game leader generates items, all items are visible to all players, and any player may pick up any item.
+This is the default mode for all game versions, except this mode cannot be used if the game leader is on BB.
-* `SERVER_SHARED`: The server generates items, all items are visible to all players, and any player may pick up any item.
-This is the default mode for BB.
+* `shared`: The server generates items, all items are visible to all players, and any player may pick up any item.
+This is the default mode if the game leader is on BB.
-* `SERVER_PRIVATE`: The server generates items, but each player may get a different item from any box or enemy.
+* `private`: The server generates items, but each player may get a different item from any box or enemy.
 If a player isn't in the same area as an enemy at the time it's defeated, they won't get any item from it.
 Items dropped by players are visible to everyone.
-* `SERVER_DUPLICATE`: The server generates items, and each player will get the same item from any box or enemy, but there is one copy of each item for each player (and each player only sees their own copy of the item).
+* `duplicate`: The server generates items, and each player will get the same item from any box or enemy, but there is one copy of each item for each player (and each player only sees their own copy of the item).
 If a player isn't in the same area as an enemy at the time it's defeated, they won't get any item from it.
 Items dropped by players are not duplicated and are visible to everyone.

-In the `SERVER_PRIVATE` and `SERVER_DUPLICATE` modes, there is no incentive to pick up items before another player, since other players cannot pick up the items you see dropped from boxes and enemies.
+In the `private` and `duplicate` modes, there is no incentive to pick up items before another player, since other players cannot pick up the items you see dropped from boxes and enemies.
 However, if you pick up an item and drop it later, it can then be seen and picked up by any player.

 The drop mode can be changed at any time during a game with the `$dropmode` chat command.
 If the mode is changed after some items have already been dropped, the existing items retain their visibility (that is, items dropped in private mode still can't be picked up by other players since they were dropped before the mode was changed).
 You can configure which drop modes are used by default, and which modes players are allowed to choose, in config.json.
 See the comments above the AllowedDropModes and DefaultDropMode keys.